ShalePumpkin/DarkProphecyRules/README.md

  - Shuffle the Dark Deeds together to form the **Dark Deed Deck**
  - Deal 3 Dark Deeds from that deck face up in a row beside it

+### Start Play
+Randomly select the first player then begin Round 1.

 # How To Play
 Dark Prophecy is played over a series of *Rounds*.
 Each Round consists of each player taking a *Turn*.

+## Start of the Round
+Reveal any facedown Prophecy cards in the Prophecy Row.

+## On Your Turn
+Your turn is divided into three phases:

+ - **Action Phase**: Take up to 2 actions.
+ - **Prophecy Phase**: Read the revealed Prophecy Verses and gain their benefits
+ - **End of Turn**: Draw up to your hand size.
+Default 5 cards.

+### Action Phase
+During your Action Phase you may take up to 2 actions.
+You do not have to use all your actions.
+You may perform the following actions in any order.
+You may perform each action more than once.
+The actions are listed here and detailed below:

+ - Play a Card
+ - Level Up a Discipline
+ - Scheme

+#### Play a Card
+Play any card from you hand and follow its instructions.
+Follow all instructions in the main description of the card, sentence by sentence.
+Fully resolve any effects of the card for each sentence.
+The card you play is always discarded last.

+Some cards will have a **Discipline Bonus** at the bottom of the card, as well as its requirement.
+If your level in the card's associated Discipline meets or exceeds that requirement, you may also perform the Bonus.
+Some Bonuses will modify the main effect of the card instead of performing an extra effect.

+#### Level Up a Discipline
+Once per Discipline per turn, you may discard one card whose power meets or exceeds your Discipline's current level.
+Increase that Discipline's level by 1 by rotating it 90 degrees clockwise.
+If the Discipline was at level 3, instead flip it over to level 4.

+The Discipline of the card discarded does *not* need to match the Discipline you are leveling up.
+You may *not* discard more than one card to level up a Discipline.

+>**Example**
+>Tinnifer has Blood Magic of level 0.
+She discards a card of Power 2, then rotates her Blood Magic 90 degrees, making it level 1.

+### Prophecy Phase